-Due in large part to popular demand, and the recent rapid growth of Blue-Grey Football, this year not only has a fourth All-American Bowl been added to the mix, but the brand’s staff is also considering additional prospects in the Class of 2018 for each one of the games.
+Due in large part to the popular demand, and the recent rapid growth of Blue-Grey Football, this year not only is a fourth All-American Bowl in the works, but the brand’s staff is also considering nationwide prospects in the Class of 2019 for each one of the esteemed games.

-The schedule follows: East vs. West at Dallas Cowboys’ AT&T Stadium on Dec.
-18, North vs. South at Tampa Bay Buccaneers’ Raymond James Stadium on Jan.
-6, Blue vs. Grey at Jacksonville Jaguars’ EverBank Field on Jan.
-13, and again, East vs. West at AT&T Stadium on Jan.
-22.
+The schedule is as follows: East vs. West at Dallas Cowboys’ AT&T Stadium on Dec.
+17, North vs. South at Tampa Bay Buccaneers’ Raymond James Stadium on Jan.
+5, and again, East vs. West at AT&T Stadium on Jan.
+28. Soon, details will be available on the additional game.

 Individuals from all over the country, with a college-ready skill set, are eligible to participate in the All-American Bowl.
 Nominations for the upcoming games are currently being accepted (click on this link).